-9. What vote is needed to approve the other proposals?
+8. What vote is needed to approve the other proposals?

-Approval of each proposal, other than the election of directors, requires the favorable vote of a majority of votes cast by the stockholders entitled to vote thereon who are present in person or represented by proxy at the meeting; provided that in the case of Proposal 3 (Advisory Vote on the Frequency of an Executive Compensation Vote), if no option receives a majority of votes present, the outcome shall be determined by a plurality of votes present.
-Abstentions and broker non-votes are not considered as votes cast and will have no effect on the matter.
+Approval of each other proposal similarly requires the favorable vote of a majority of votes cast by the stockholders entitled to vote thereon who are present in person or represented by proxy at the Annual Meeting.
+Abstentions and broker non-votes are not considered as votes cast and will have no effect.

-10. How do I vote my shares?
+9. How do I vote my shares?